telerik/teststudio-docs/docs/features/test-lists/test-list-settings.md

 	* **SilverlightApplicationPath** - the web address or local directory from which to load a Silverlight application.
 	* **SilverlightConnectTimeout** - the amount of time to wait for a Silverlight application to load before timing out.

-## WPF Tab ##
+## WPF Tab

 * **DefaultApplicationPath** - represents the default application path for WPF tests.

-## Responsive Web Tab ##
+## Responsive Web Tab

 * **Device** - choose a device type to simulate different device display size.
 * **Height** - represents the height of display for the device to simulate.
 * **UserAgent** - represents the user agent used from the browser.
 * **Width** - represents the width of display for the device to simulate.

-> __Note!__ If your Visual Studio Test List runs for more than 30 minutes and fails with an **Execution Timeout Exceeded** error, change the following setting:

-![Timeouts][5]

-[1]: /img/general-information/test-execution/test-list-settings/fig1.png
+[1]: /img/features/test-lists/test-list-settings/fig1.png
-[2]: /img/general-information/test-execution/test-list-settings/fig2.png
-[3]: /img/general-information/test-execution/test-list-settings/fig3.png
+[3]: /img/features/test-lists/test-list-settings/fig3.png
-[4]: /img/general-information/test-execution/test-list-settings/fig4.png
-[5]: /img/general-information/test-execution/test-list-settings/fig5.png